 - Good quality construction work.

 Disadvantages of MIVAN:

-- Alignment of formworks need skilled laborers.
+- The alignment of formworks needs skilled labourers.

-- Initial setup is time consuming.
+- Initial setup is time-consuming.

 - It is expensive.

 - It is used for typical floors only.

 - Leakage issues like seepage, and leakages during monsoon.